Statelessness: Bahrain

-Many individuals in Bahrain do not have nationality and they are called Bidoon.
+Many individuals in Bahrain, called Bidoon, do not have a nationality.
 A number of people have also had their citizenship revoked and are now stateless; the revocation took place after they criticised the Bahraini government.
 This situation also occurs in other Middle Eastern countries.

 Brazil

 Brazil is among the few countries in the world to have in its law the recognition of a stateless person to provide documents to this person as an official citizen of the country.
 Maha and Souad Mamo, who had lived in Brazil for four years as refugees, were the first stateless persons recognized by the Brazilian state after the creation of the new migration law (Law No. 13,445), which came into force in 2017.
 The migration law provides protective measures for stateless persons, facilitating the guarantees of social inclusion and simplified naturalization for citizens without a homeland.
 The legislation follows international conventions of respect for stateless persons and seeks to reduce the number of people in this situation, giving the right to request nationality.
 Countries having similar laws usually offer stateless persons the access to basic rights such as education and health, while in their documents they are still recognized as stateless with a residence permit.
 With its law, Brazil offers naturalization, which means that these persons can by all effects become Brazilians.
 If the stateless persons do not wish to apply for immediate naturalization, they are granted at least definitive residency in the country.